What We Do

 We provide housing and support services for refugees as they transition into life in Canada.

 New Hope owns and operates a 13-unit apartment building in Surrey.
-It is designed to provide housing for families as they transition to healthy living in Canada.
-Residents come to us from a number of directions.
-We are pleased to support refugee claimant families, sponsored families and government assisted refugees.
+It is designed to provide housing for families in their first 18 months in Canada.
+Residents come to us through three paths: Government Assisted Refugees (GAR), privately sponsored families, and refugee claimant families.

 new hope sisters syria